EMCECS/objectscale-s3-client-python/docs/testDocs/testingFramework.md

 `self.assertEqual(<condition>)`

 They will throw assertion errors on a failure, which will be uset to tell if the test was successful.
 To customize the grouping of tests, one can use a test suite.
 A test suite can be instantiated as `unittest.TestSuite()` and tests can be added to the suite using the `suite.addTest()` method.

+On observing the testing implementation for boto3, it appears to be beneficial to use unittests Mock class to test how different methods have been used.
+To generate a mock object of a function or class, the following can be invoked:

+`object = mock.Mock()`

+The object will be converted to a mock object, where data of how the mock is used can be stored.
+As actions are performed with the mock object, data about these actions can be used in assertions, like the following assertion:

+`object.assert_called()`

+This assertion succeeds when the mock object has been called at least once.
+There are also assertions confirming the number of times the moack was called and the specific parameters with which they were called.